mohitpai/journey-optimizer.en/help/using/event/about-analytics.md

 >
 >This section only applies for rule-based events and customers who need to use Adobe Analytics data.

-For this to work, you need to activate, in Adobe Experience Platform, the report suite that you want to leverage:
+For this to work, you need to activate, in Adobe Experience Platform, the report suite that you want to use.
+To do this, follow the steps below:

+1. Connect to Adobe Experience Platform and browse to **[!UICONTROL Sources]**.
-1. In Adobe Experience Platform, select **[!UICONTROL Sources]** then **[!UICONTROL Add data]** in the Adobe Analytics section.
-The list of available Adobe Analytics report suites is displayed.
+1. In the Adobe Analytics section, select **[!UICONTROL Add data]**: the list of available Adobe Analytics report suites is displayed.

-1. Pick the report suite you want to enable, click **[!UICONTROL Next]** and click **[!UICONTROL Finish]**.
+1. Select the report suite to enable, click **[!UICONTROL Next]** and **[!UICONTROL Finish]**.

 1. Share the source Data ID with your Beta program point of contact.